skittles9823/QuickSwitch/README.md

 QuickSwitch is a magisk module which systemlessly enables Pie recents (Quickstep) in any supported launcher

 ## Donations:
-- If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickstepSwitcher app you can do so [here](https://paypal.me/Paphonb).
+- If you wish to donate to [Paphonb](https://github.com/paphonb) for creating the QuickSwitch app you can do so [here](https://paypal.me/Paphonb).
-- Or if you wish to donate to [Skittles9823](https://github.com/skittles9823) for making the module you can do so [here](https://paypal.me/Skittles2398).
+- Or if you wish to donate to [Skittles9823](https://github.com/skittles9823) for making the module and handling support you can do so [here](https://paypal.me/Skittles2398).

 ## Launcher Compatibility:
+- LawnchairV2 (APKMirror) (Playstore beta soon™)
+- Pixel Launcher (APKMirror)
+- Launcher3Quickstep (Quickstep)
+- OnePlus Launcher (Paphonbs rooted port)
+- ASUS ZenUI Launcher (Paphonbs port)
+- Samsung Experience Launcher (Paphonbs port - WIP - not public)
+- Hyperion (WIP - not public)
-- All launchers that have merged the Android P Launcher3 commits.
+- Many more Launcher3 forks that have merged the pie changes

 ## Disclaimer
 - A full list of compatible launchers will not be provided as the app autodetects which launchers are compatible.
 - Hyperion is currently unavailable as a recents provider as it's implementation is not stable enough.
 Please be patient and wait for an update regarding this.
+- Nova will likely never support QuickSwitch unless they decide to add support for the Razer Phone natively.

 ## Requirements:
-- Magisk 17+ (Or TWRP and an unlocked bootloader with init.d support for a rootless install)
+- Magisk 18+
 - Android 9.0 Pie

 ## Installation